pwbriggs/music-assistant.github.io/docs/music-providers/tidal.md

 # Tidal Provider ![Preview image](../assets/icons/tidal-icon.svg){ width=70 align=right }

-Music Assistant has support for [Tidal](https://tidal.com) as Music Provider, added in version 2.0.0 beta 29, contributed and maintained by @jozefKruszynski
+Music Assistant has support for [Tidal](https://tidal.com) as a Music Provider.
+Tbis was added in version 2.0.0 beta 29, contributed and maintained by @jozefKruszynski

 ## Notes

-- In the configuration, you only need to click the button to authenticate with Tidal, you will be redirected to the Tidal login page and the device code will be automatically filled.
+- In the configuration, you only need to click the button to authenticate with Tidal.
+Then you will be redirected to the Tidal login page and the device code will be automatically filled.

 ## Supported features

-- Support for "library" Artists, Albums, Tracks and Playlists.
+- Support for Artists, Albums, Tracks and Playlists.
-- Items in your Tidal library will be marked as "Favourites" too in Music Assistant.
+- Items in your Tidal library will be marked as "Favourites" in Music Assistant.
-- Marking an item as "Favourite" from the Music Assistant interface will also mark it as favourite in Tidal.
+- Marking an item as a "Favourite" from the Music Assistant interface will also mark it as favourite in Tidal.
-- Playback of Tidal content to all players supported by Music Assistant.
+- Playback of Tidal content is possible to all players supported by Music Assistant.
 - On playback, the highest quality FLAC HiFi version will be selected.

 ## Issues / Troubleshooting